Rossi scores pair, LAFC gets revenge in 4-1 win over Seattle

 Seattle had four extra days of rest, but looked lethargic for most of the match.
 It took 65 minutes before the Sounders got a shot on LAFC goalkeeper Kenneth Vermeer.

 But the Sounders managed to create a nervous final 20 minutes for LAFC.
-Substitute Will Bruin scored in the 75th minute for Seattle in his first appearance in more than a year after a major knee injury to cut the deficit to 2-1.
+Substitute Will Bruin scored in the 75th minute for Seattle to cut the deficit to 2-1 in his first appearance in more than a year after a major knee injury.

 Raul Ruidiaz nearly pulled Seattle even moments later, but Vermeer made an excellent reaction save.